mumbleskates/data-structures/README.md

 ## This project contains sample code for implementing the following structures:

+### Binary Heap

+This data structure, Heap, is a specialized tree-based data structure that satisfies the heap property: If A is a parent node of B then the key of node A is ordered with respect to the key of node B with the same ordering applying across the heap.
+Fills from left to right.
+There are minHeap and maxHeap alternatives.

 ### Deque

 This data structure, Deque (usually pronounced like "deck"), is an irregular acronym of double-ended